 Museums and historical sites are keepers of the past, but the ways they convey and share stories are constantly evolving.
 Today, institutions are actively redefining what it means to be a steward of history by updating interpretation, broadening audiences, and investing in new technologies.
-At History Associates, we attend conferences, seminars, and other training sessions, read the latest literature, and collaborate with creative partners to keep up to date on modern museum trends.
+At HAI, we attend conferences, seminars, and other training sessions, read the latest literature, and collaborate with creative partners to keep up to date on modern museum trends.
 This blog post takes a look at some of those trends we have recently observed in the field.

 In a world of smartphones and Snapchat, there are countless opportunities to engage visitors in new and effective ways.
 Institutions are making an effort to digitize their collections and put them online, often using content management systems that store, organize, and present images, video, text, and other materials.
 Responsive design ensures that web content will be user-friendly across platforms.
 But it doesn’t end there.
 Virtual reality headsets and smartphone apps add new layers of exploration and discovery that feels exciting and personal.
 Social media campaigns encourage participation and build a community that extends far beyond the physical confines of the museum.
 These are just a few of the many ways that museums are going digital—a trend that will no doubt continue to grow and evolve in the coming years.

 More and more, cultural institutions have embraced the idea that learning is a two-way street.

 Museums and historical sites are at their best when they actively engage audiences in the development and presentation of content.
 Rapid prototyping gets preliminary ideas out of the conference room and in front of visitors, where they can assess the effectiveness of different approaches and interpretations.
 Public meetings allow community members to provide feedback at the early stages of design.
 Tracking website analytics demonstrates what content users gravitate toward and how they are interacting with the site.
 This information helps institutions build better experiences, better websites, and ultimately a stronger, more committed stakeholder community.